|

 - 1976 School of Architecture, McGill University, Montreal

-- 2005 Harbourfest 05
+- 2005 Harbourfest 05 / Harbourfront Centre, Toronto

 - 2005 'Purple Magic

-Garden' quilt displayed in window of Bergströms,
+Garden' quilt displayed in window of Bergstroms,

 Toronto

-- 2006 45th Toronto
+- 2006 45th Toronto Outdoor Art Exhibition, Toronto

-- 2006 Canadian Home
+- 2006 Canadian Home and Country Show, Toronto

-- 2007 One of A Kind Christmas Show, Toronto
+- 2007-2015 One of A Kind, Toronto

-KaBOOM!'
+- 2008 'Fireworks KaBOOM!'
 Installation at Mercury Espresso Bar, Toronto

 Teaching Positions :